kbrsh/Me/src/rhetoric.md

 Appealing to:

-* Ethos, or the author: credentials, [anecdotes](https://en.wikipedia.org/wiki/Anecdote)
+* The author, or ethos: credentials, [anecdotes](https://en.wikipedia.org/wiki/Anecdote)
-* Logos, or the subject: induction, deduction, logic
+* The subject, or logos: induction, deduction, logic
-* Pathos, or the audience: sympathetic, antithetic, apathetic
+* The audience, or pathos: sympathetic, antithetic, apathetic

 to prove a point and fulfil their purpose.